To Make a Report

 The OSHA Form 300 log is used by each employer’s establishment to record and maintain information about employee injuries and illnesses.
 An establishment, as defined by OSHA, is a single physical location where business is conducted, or where services or industrial operations are performed; the place where employees report for work, operate from or from which they are paid.

 The form itself is divided into three general sections: Identity (e.g. name, case number, job title), Descriptive (e.g. date, injury location, description of incident) and Classification (e.g. type of injury, days away from work, days on restriction).
-The following is a list of guidelines to use for maintaining an OSHA Form 300 log:

 OSHA Form 301